-It also presented the opportunity, if not the outcome, for the ATO to reach a common 'lexicon of language', in terms of understanding and sharing common principles and practices.
-In this way, the ATO Compliance Model can be framed as a 'social representation', which is a form of shared knowledge that is produced and communicated through social processes, moving from the abstract to common sense or common dialect, through interaction (Kruse and Schwarz, 1992; Billig, 1993; Moscovici, 2001).
+It also presented the opportunity, if not the outcome, for the Tax Office to reach a common 'lexicon of language', in terms of understanding and sharing common principles and practices.
+In this way, the Compliance Model can be framed as a 'social representation', which is a form of shared knowledge that is produced and communicated through social processes, moving from the abstract to common sense or common dialect, through interaction (see Moscovici 2001, Billig 1993, Farr 1993, Jaspars & Fraser 1984, Kruse & Schwarz 1992).
 Although there is not the space to develop this argument further here, Lalli's (1999) assertion that social representations reconstruct common sense in local (everyday) situations and can therefore be seen as the 'local operators of common sense' is an interesting one that merits future consideration in relation to organisational innovation.

-The Compliance Model also positioned champions and the ATO in broader business discourses.
-Senior staff were only too aware of the trends occurring in international management practices, and felt that the ATO Compliance Model allowed them to take their place in this arena.
-Again, this is a sense of legitimation, of being an international 'player', shown by the many references made to how other countries were working with these issues and how using the Compliance Model put the ATO 'ahead' in terms of being pro-active and forward-thinking:
+The Compliance Model also positioned champions and the Tax Office in broader business discourses.
+Senior staff were only too aware of the trends occurring in international management practices, and felt that the Compliance Model allowed them to take their place in this arena.
+Again, this is a sense of legitimation, of being an international 'player', shown by the many references made to how other countries were working with these issues and how using the Compliance Model put the Tax Office 'ahead' in terms of being pro-active and forward-thinking:

-I can recall we had some visitors from the UK last year and I remember at the end of the week and a half he said it was one of the best and most exciting things he'd seen, the Compliance Model.
-So he was taking it back to the UK.
+'I can recall we had some visitors from the UK last year and I remember at the end of the week and a half he said it was one of the best and most exciting things he'd seen, the Compliance Model.
+So he was taking it back to the UK.'

-The fact that the Compliance Model is based on research from outside the ATO made it exciting to some champions, and enabled them to feel they are part of 'something' beyond the boundaries of the ATO:
+The fact that the Compliance Model is based on research from outside the Tax Office made it exciting to some champions, and enabled them to feel they are part of 'something' beyond the boundaries of the Tax Office:

-When I spoke to some staff and to others, you were able to say 'This is not just the ATO saying this, this has come from worldwide research of regulatory practices!'
+'When I spoke to some staff and to others, you were able to say 'This is not just the Tax Office saying this, this has come from worldwide research of regulatory practices!'

 This process appeared to allow staff to feel more comfortable with themselves and their social role.
-Instead of being the dreaded tax collector, commonly perceived as making unreasonable demands on honest people, they instead felt that the ATO Compliance Model allowed them to help taxpayers and some have experienced members of the community warm to them as they do.
+Instead of being the dreaded tax collector, commonly perceived as making unreasonable demands on honest people, they instead felt that the Compliance Model allowed them to help taxpayers and some have experienced members of the community warm to them as they do.
 In sum, they felt more liked and happier in their jobs:

-I must say that it is far more pleasant work to do than actually go through someone like a dose of salts.
+'I must say that it is far more pleasant work to do than actually go through someone like a dose of salts.'